-National human development reports (NHDRs)
+40. National Human Development Reports (NHDRs)

-40. National human development reports (NHDRs) should become an essential instrument to guide the policy of UNDP, its strategic partners and to the United Nations system agencies at the country level.
+NHDRs should become an essential instrument, to guide the policy of UNDP, its strategic partners and United Nations system agencies at the country level.
 Efforts will be intensified during the current CCF to ensure that NHDRs are used more effectively as policy and advocacy tools and to reach new stakeholders.
-NHDRs will inform the two programme areas specified above by focusing on the creation of policy tools and data compilation to reduce disparities and to foster good governance.
+NHDRs will inform the two programme areas specified above, by focusing on the creation of policy tools and data compilation to reduce disparities and to foster good governance.

-TCDC and the emerging donor role of Turkey
+41. TCDC and the emerging donor role of Turkey

-41. Interlinked closely with programmes under the two programme areas, the country's TCDC programme will continue in the new CCF period.
+Interlinked closely with programmes under the two programme areas, the country's TCDC programme will continue in the new CCF period.
 The country's advanced technical capacity and know-how in selected technical fields will further benefit an expanded number of developing countries, using the South-South cooperation modality at regional and interregional levels.
-The TCDC programme will be further expanded with the merger of a UNV component and with a national TCDC structure fully in place during the new

-CCF period.
-The TCDC programme will be expanded to a broader range of partners, focusing on institutional capacity and human-resource building in the selected SHD focus areas, including upstream policy.
+The TCDC programme will be further expanded with the merger of a UNV component and with a national TCDC structure fully in place during the new CCF period.
+The TCDC programme will be expanded to a broader range of partners, focusing on institutional capacity and human-resources building in the selected SHD focus areas, including upstream policy.

-Information and communication technology
+42. Information and communication technology

-42. UNDP can play a role in harnessing the power of information and communication technology (ICT) to help reduce vulnerabilities and social disparities, improve the lot of the poor and foster good governance.
+UNDP can play a role in harnessing the power of information and communication technology to help reduce vulnerabilities and social disparities, improve the lot of the poor and foster good governance.
 This role is in line with the provisions of the eighth five-year development plan and will be mainstreamed into all programmes under the CCF.
 Use of ICT for SHD will also be advocated at the policy level.

-GEF programme objectives
+43. GEF programme objectives

-43. UNDP will continue to integrate GEF programme objectives, particularly in the focal areas of biodiversity conservation and international waters, in the new CCF.
+UNDP will continue to integrate GEF programme objectives, particularly in the focal areas of biodiversity conservation and international waters, in the new CCF.
 Special attention will be given to resource mobilization at the country level.
 Parallel programmes in environmental policy development and environmental protection areas will be identified for joint undertakings at all possible national, regional, interregional and global levels.

-Gender mainstreaming
+44. Gender mainstreaming

-44. Gender mainstreaming will be sought in all CCF programme and sectoral intervention areas in addition to the stand-alone gender capacity-building programme of the current CCF.
-National gender policy will continue to be based on the objectives of the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the Beijing Platform for Action.
+Gender mainstreaming will be sought in all CCF programme and sectoral intervention areas in addition to the stand-alone gender capacity-building programme encumbered by the current CCF.
+National gender policy will continue to be based on the CEDAW and Beijing Platform of Action objectives.
 New strategic partnerships will be identified.
-The role of Turkey in the region in this significant thematic area will be pursued.
+Turkey's role in the region in this significant thematic area will be pursued.